risi-kondor/ptens/python/docs/source/linmaps.rst

 *******

 The neurons in permutation equivariant networks implement learnable equivariant maps between Ptensors.
-The ``linmaps`` functions described in this section are such equivariant maps that can be applied when the reference domains of the input and output tensors are the *same*.
+The ``linmaps`` functions described in this section are equivariant linear maps between two Ptensors with the *same* reference domain.

 ========================
 Linmaps between Ptensors